Find Trade Colleges

 $14,351 Avg Student Debt

-Students from Washington who attend YVC full time pay an average of $4,998 in tuition and fees.
+Full-time students from Washington pay an average of $4,998 in tuition and fees if they choose to attend YVC.
 Out-of-state students pay an average of $5,488.
 Associate Degree recipients from YVC accumulate an average of $14,351 in student debt by the time they complete their degree.

 Read full report on Yakima Valley College